alanfran/gold/README.md

 ## Tools
 * `tl-test` - a simple test runner for the `testing.T` interface.
 Can run all test functions in a single file, or in all `*_test.tl` files under a directory recursively with the `path/...` notation.
 See `src/lib` for example test files.

+## Experiments
+ * `defer` - set a function to be executed when the calling function returns

 ## Notes

 * Interfaces can be emulated with record types.
 See `src/lib/errors.tl` for an example.